Chicken and Cabbage Stir-Fry

 For the Stir-fry

-You’ll need one pound of boneless skinless chicken breast.
-Cut it into bite-sized cubes.
-Tip: wait to cut it after the other ingredients so you don’t have to clean the cutting board until the end.
+- Chicken Breast: You’ll need one pound of boneless skinless chicken breast.
+Cut it into bite-sized cubes

-Fresh garlic and fresh ginger add tons of flavor to the stir-fry.
-You can mince them or grate them with a microplane rasp style grater.
+- Garlic and Ginger Root: You can mince them or grate them with a microplane rasp style grater.

 How To Make This Recipe